Your Host Mari Ana Trench, hard at work researching her next episode.

 hopelessly curious, enthusiastically confused, and armed with just enough knowledge to be dangerous.

-Join her as she explores the Oregon Coast—asking questions, Googling things at 2 AM, and discovering that the shore is way weirder and more wonderful than expected.
+Join her as she explores the Pacific Northwest Coast—asking questions, Googling things at 2 AM, and deep-diving into all that is fascinating about the Upper West Side of the United States.

 The tide's coming in.
 Let's see what it brings.